-Compared to the DM432C, broader input voltage and output current ranges make the DM556 can Drive much more motors than the DM432C.
-What's more, owing to its higher performance DSP, Driven motors can achieve much higher speed (above 3000RPM) than that of the DM432C, offering servo-like performances.
+Compared to the DM432C, broader input voltage and output current ranges make the DM856 can drive much more motors than the DM432C.
+What's more, owing to its higher performance DSP, driven motors can achieve much higher speed (above 3000RPM) than that of the DM432C, offering servo-like performances.
+It can be regarded as an improved model origin from DM556, while supports broader input voltage range.